 How is dyshidrotic eczema diagnosed?

-Your healthcare provider will ask about your medical history and your symptoms.
+Your healthcare provider will ask about your health history and your symptoms.
 Tell him or her about contact you’ve had to possible irritants.
 You will also have a physical exam.
-Your healthcare provider will need to make sure your symptoms aren’t caused by other conditions.
+Your provider will need to make sure your symptoms aren’t caused by other conditions.
 These may include allergic contact dermatitis, ringworm, herpes, or a rare autoimmune disease.
 You may also have tests such as:

 How is dyshidrotic eczema treated?

 - Moisturizing lotion or cream.
 This helps treat dry skin.

 - Calcineurin creams.
 These may also reduce inflammation.